efeelize/eng/bec/speaking_notes.md

 - strong sense of cooperation->collective efforts->high level quality and workmanship

 #### 1.1)importance
-***As the saying goes, two heads are better than one.
-If you work in a team, you can easily come up with creative ideas and share your opinions.***
+- As the saying goes, two heads are better than one.
+If you work in a team, you can easily come up with creative ideas and share your opinions.

-***The exposure to outstanding people from all walks of life does not only enrich but also helps forge long-lasting friendships.***
+- The exposure to outstanding people from all walks of life does not only enrich but also helps forge long-lasting friendships.

-***as we know, everyone is differently qualified.
-Only through teamwork can everyone exert their strengths and offset the weakness to accomplish the objectives.***
+- as we know, everyone is differently qualified.
+Only through teamwork can everyone exert their strengths and offset the weakness to accomplish the objectives.

 #### 1.2)method
-***hold regular gatherings …***
+- hold regular gatherings …

-***set common goals. … make collective effort to work toward the objectives.***
+- set common goals. … make collective effort to work toward the objectives.

-***establish mutual trust.
-When members share a trusting relationship, they will feel more ease to express their views, understand each other’s capabilities and limitations and communicate with each other timely.***
+- establish mutual trust.
+When members share a trusting relationship, they will feel more ease to express their views, understand each other’s capabilities and limitations and communicate with each other timely.

-***a good leader.
-He or she need to have the ability to unite the team members invigorated with fighting power.***
+- a good leader.
+He or she need to have the ability to unite the team members invigorated with fighting power.

 #### 1.3)leader’s quality
-***A capacity for leadership.  which is the heart of the managerial process.
-He or she need to issue the orders that are clear, comprehensive, and within the capabilities of subordinates to accomplish.***
+- A capacity for leadership.  which is the heart of the managerial process.
+He or she need to issue the orders that are clear, comprehensive, and within the capabilities of subordinates to accomplish.

-***Interpersonal skills.
+- Interpersonal skills.
 Be open-minded and easy-going.
-If workers are afraid to approach their team leader, it can result in communication failure.***
+If workers are afraid to approach their team leader, it can result in communication failure.

-***Decisiveness.
-The manager must have the ability to make decisions quickly based on the information at hand and stick to these decisions.***
+- Decisiveness：The manager must have the ability to make decisions quickly based on the information at hand and stick to these decisions.

 ### 2)internal communication
 - communicating with targets->enhance work effciency and excellence
 - feedback->encourage employees/amendment->improve work efficiency&excellence

-***Database development.
-With it, our company could collect and keep track of valuable information regularly.
+***Database development：With it, our company could collect and keep track of valuable information regularly.
 Database is like a tank, where we can share data effectively within the company, especially about the information of R&D.Local area net.
 Effective networks include the internet and local net.
 The latter is inside and not open to public.
 It would be cost and time effective.
 That’s why most of business count on it nowadays.***

-***High-communication facilities.
-Many of fortune 500 companies are using video-conferencing, tele-conferencing to keep in touch, instead of face-to-face meeting.
+***High-communication facilities：Many of fortune 500 companies are using video-conferencing, tele-conferencing to keep in touch, instead of face-to-face meeting.
 High-tech would help develop a habit of documenting.
 More importantly, be well-documented.***

 ### 3)reducing overheads/ˈəuvəhedz/
 - cut down->cost of raw materials->product prices->cost conscious